EVEN AS FILM

 Her work is held at the National Collection of Thailand and in Museum collections, including Singapore Art Museum, Dunedin Public Art Gallery (Dunedin Art Museum), Mariam Contemporary Art Museum, and university collections and private collections in Australia, New Zealand, Asia, Europe, and America.

-Latest project – it’s called fieldwork
+The latest project – it’s called fieldwork

 It is about the agriculture behind mass production, and it focuses on the expectation towards both natural resources and human resources behind industrialized agriculture.
 Kawita went to countries like India, speak to the cotton farmers about the issue with the current mass production and how it has affected that way.